-Alecensa is an oral medicine created at Chugai Kamakura Research Laboratories, used for the treatment of people with non-small cell lung cancer (NSCLC) whose tumours are identified as anaplastic lymphoma kinase (ALK)-positive.
+Alecensa is a highly selective, central nervous system-active, oral medicine used for the treatment of people with non-small cell lung cancer (NSCLC) whose tumours are identified as anaplastic lymphoma kinase (ALK)-positive.
 Alecensa is a tyrosine kinase inhibitor that targets ALK fusion proteins, preventing signalling within cancer cells to inhibit their growth and survival.

 This medicinal product is subject to additional monitoring.
 This will allow quick identification of new safety information.
 Healthcare professionals and patients are asked to report any suspected adverse reactions.
 See our information for details on how to report.